 Contact Us Now

-Uphold the right path so that the future generations may prosper.
+Uphold the right path so that the leaders of tomorrow may endure.

-Hāpaitia te Manukura is a nine month leadership development programme that is a ‘Call to Action’.
+Hāpaitia te Manukura is a ten-month leadership development programme that is a ‘Call to Action’.
 It’s not a programme that will be all ‘hui and no do-ey’!
-Participants will be supported to be solutions focussed, trying new things, stretching ourselves, putting things into action and making positive changes.
+Participants will be supported to be solutions-focused, trying new things, stretching ourselves, putting things into action and making positive changes.

 It’s designed to be ‘kai for rangatira’, to fill your wairua cup as a leader and create strong and purposeful connections with other leaders in other school communities.